dat-incognito-org/wasm-docs/docs/doc5.md

 ## Creating a custom token

-The Incognito network allows creation of custom token, as long as their name & symbol do not conflict with existing ones.
+The Incognito network allows creation of custom tokens, as long as their name & symbol do not conflict with existing ones.
 Simply set

 ```json
 {